zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **catalog.tile.id**

     specifies the unique identifier for the product family of API services.
-This is a value used by the API ML to group multiple API services together into tiles.
+This value is used by the API ML to group multiple API services together into the same tile.
     Each unique identifier represents a single API Catalog UI dashboard tile.

     **Tip:**  Specify a value that does not interfere with API services from other products.

 * **catalog.tile.title**

     specifies the title of the API services product family.
-This value is displayed in the API Catalog UI dashboard as the tile title.
+This value is displayed in the API Catalog UI dashboard as the title of the tile.

 * **catalog.tile.description**